-In June 2020, the Superintendent of the District was placed on paid administrative leave.
-Additionally, there were two separate actions against the District subsequent to June 30, 2020.
-As a result, there is potential legal liability of which the amount is unknown.
+In June 2020, the Superintendent of the District was placed on paid administrative leave and subsequently terminated.
+In response, an action was brought against the District, for which there is a potential legal liability of up to \$900,000.
+Additionally, there were two separate actions against the District during 2021.
+For these matters, there is potential legal liability of which the amount is unknown.

-NOTE 13 - NEW ACCOUNTING STANDARD
+NOTE 13 - UPCOMING ACCOUNTING PRONOUNCEMENT